Research Associate in Computational Neuroscience (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please ensure that you upload (1) your Curriculum Vitae (CV), (2) a Covering Letter in which you should indicate your research interests and explain how your skills would contribute to Research Theme 4 within the TRANSNET project and (3) a research publication list in the Upload section of the online application.
+Please ensure that you upload your Curriculum Vitae (CV) including a publication list and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.
 Please submit your application by midnight on the closing date.

-Please quote reference NM40024 on your application and in any correspondence about this vacancy.
+Please quote reference NM45179 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.